 Cathedral Cave and Cudugon Cave are two very different caves!

 🦇➛ Cathedral Cave

-Inside Cathedral Cave you will find a natural chandelier and gleaming stalactites.
-It is suggested that you do not swim into the Cathedral Cave and instead stay in your boat or kayak.
+Inside Cathedral Cave, you will find a natural chandelier and gleaming stalactites.
+You should not swim into the Cathedral Cave but instead stay in your boat or kayak.